 Delta Economy vs. United Economy

 Even though you’ll eventually start clearing frequent upgrades, you still have to endure the Economy product for a bit.
-Based on our comparative analysis on the key features important to Economy Class customers, we believe that Delta offers an overall superior service than United.
+Based on our comparative analysis on the key features important to Economy Class customers, Delta offers an overall superior service than United.

 Result: Delta for overall better experience.